MiBaLToALeX/ShellOrd/README.md

 [![Software License][ico-license]](LICENSE)

-:shell: Reverse Shell Cross-Platform written in Rust & Java.
+:shell: ShellOrd is a C2 (Command & Control) framework cross-platform and agent written in Rust & Java.

 ## Contents